-Rugs made from synthetic material like acrylic, viscose, polyester, nylon, polypropylene, rayon, and other similar materials are very popular for a variety of reasons.
+Rugs made from synthetic materials like acrylic, viscose, polyester, nylon, polypropylene, rayon, and other similar materials are very popular for a variety of reasons.
 Some are easier to maintain, some are more difficult.
-Some come at higher price points and are considered luxurious, while others are meant for your mud room floor in the dead of winter.
+Some come at higher price points and are considered luxurious, while others are meant for your mudroom floor in the dead of winter.

 Rayon is actually considered a semi-synthetic material because it is made with cellulose from wood or cotton.
 Some rug and carpeting experts believe this material dates back to the late 1800’s, and is known for being breathable, cool, and easily dyed with a rainbow of color options.
 Popular market names for rayon rugs include Faux Silk, Art Silk, Bamboo Silk, and Viscose (among many others).

 That all sounds pretty good, right?
 Well, the kicker is rayon rugs often require special care, and hiring the wrong company for the job can land you online looking to replace your beloved rug.
 They work well for soft, absorbent bath mats that will likely be replaced every few years, but when placed in a high-traffic area, keeping the rayon soft and strong can be nearly impossible.